mdaskalov/homebridge-tasmota-zbbridge/README.md

 You can add switches to HomeKit to control automations or bind them with other devices or groups for direct control.

-To bind a switch with to a ligth type following commands in the tasmota console.
+To bind a switch to a light type following commands in the tasmota console.
 (IKEA remotes only support 1 group and can be linked to a light only via group numbers (no direct binding)).

 1. Add the light to group 100
 ```